hazelcast/hazelcast-aws/README.md

 * `security-group-name`: filter to look only for EC2 Instances with the given security group; it is optional
 * `tag-key`, `tag-value`: filter to look only for EC2 Instances with the given `tag-key`/`tag-value`; they are optional
 * `connection-timeout-seconds`: maximum amount of time Hazelcast will try to connect to a well known member before giving up; setting this value too low could mean that a member is not able to connect to a cluster; setting the value too high means that member startup could slow down because of longer timeouts (for example, when a well known member is not up); its default value is 5
-* `hz-port`: a range of ports where the plugin looks for Hazelcast members; if not set, the default value `5701-5708` is used
+* `hz-port`: a port or a range of ports where the plugin looks for Hazelcast members; if not set, the default value `5701` is used

 Note that:
 * If you don't specify any of the properties, then the plugin uses the IAM Role assigned to EC2 Instance and forms a cluster from all Hazelcast members running in the default region `us-east-1`